 Spring Lawn Care Tip #2: Check for Compaction

-If your lawn is subjected to high levels of traffic year after year, it may eventually start to show signs of decline.
+If your lawn is subject to high levels of traffic year after year, it may eventually start to show signs of decline.
 In such cases, your lawn is probably suffering from compacted soil.
 For instance, the presence of moss signals compaction (among other things).
-You can get rid of it, but successful eradication begins with the recognition that moss shouldn't be treated as "just another weed," as I explain in my article on getting rid of moss.
+You can get rid of it, but successful eradication begins with the recognition that moss shouldn't be treated as "just another weed."

 Spring Lawn Care Tip #3: Liming